 Local Moves: The standard local move is charged at an hourly rate from port to port.
 The bill is generally settled at the end of the job after the movers have unloaded, and before they depart for the return to port.
 The last portion of travel time is determined by GPS such as Google Maps to see when they will arrive back at port.

-Port to Port: Most moving companies charge from the time that the crew leaves their office to the time they get back to it, and this is known as "port to port" ; and although some moving companies don't charge port to port, they include that lost time in their hourly rates.
+Port to Port: Most older & well established moving companies charge from the time that the crew leaves their office to the time they get back to it, and this is known as "port to port" ; and although many (mostly younger) moving companies don't charge port to port, they include that lost time with (typically sneaky) "one time fees" or simply higher hourly rates.
 Many people making their first move assume that hourly rates don't start until the movers arrive at the house or load the first piece of furniture, and that the clock stops as soon as the last piece is in the new home.
 Consider the fact that the movers have already been working for quite some time before they arrive at your house.
 They need to prep the trucks, perform office duties, and load any needed materials all prior to even leaving their port of business.
 On top of all this, do you also expect them to give their time spent in transit for free?
 Of course not.
 Nobody can be expected to spend 10 hours working but only get paid for 8.
-The company needs to pay its workers for the work that they do, and that is why every one of them either charges port to port or compensates for it with higher hourly rates.
+The company needs to pay its employees for the work that they do, and that is why every one of them either charges port to port or compensates for it with fees or higher rates.